Welcome

 2020 Will be serving as a Member of Organizing Committee of ACL 2020.

-2019 “Mapping Natural-language Problems to Formal-language Solutions Using Structured Neural Representations” received best paper award at NeurIPS 2019 KR2ML workshop, congrats to our intern and all the authors.
+2019 “Mapping Natural-language Problems to Formal-language Solutions Using Structured Neural Representations” received Best Paper Award at NeurIPS 2019 KR2ML workshop, congrats to our intern and all the authors.

 2019 “Learning Visual Relation Priors for Image-Text Matching and Image Captioning with Neural Scene Graph Generators” has been released as a technical report to arxiv.